CTA announces Volume-Related Composite Price Indices for Crop Year 2021–2022 for CN and CP

-The Canadian Transportation Agency (CTA) has announced its determination of the Volume-Related Composite Price Index (VRCPI) for the Canadian National Railway Company (CN) at 1.4202 and the Canadian Pacific Railway Company (CP) at 1.4205 for the 2020–2021 crop year beginning August 1st.
-This is a decrease in the VRCPI over the last crop year of -2.04 percent for CN and -7.22 percent for CP.
+The Canadian Transportation Agency (CTA) has announced its determination of the Volume-Related Composite Price Index (VRCPI) for the Canadian National Railway Company (CN) at 1.4505 and the Canadian Pacific Railway Company (CP) at 1.4787 for the 2021–2022 crop year beginning August 1st.
+This is an increase in the VRCPI over the last crop year of 0.50 percent for CN and a decrease of -1.78 percent for CP.

-This index is used in determining CN’s and CP’s Maximum Revenue Entitlement (MRE) for the movement of western grain.
-The Maximum Revenue Entitlement is a limit on the overall revenue that can be earned by CN and CP for shipping regulated grain.
+These indices will be used in determining CN’s and CP’s Maximum Revenue Entitlement (MRE) for the movement of western grain in the 2021–2022 crop year.
+The Maximum Revenue Entitlement is a limit on the overall revenue earned by CN and CP for shipping regulated grain.

 What is the VRCPI?

 The VRCPI is an inflation factor.
 It reflects a composite of the forecasted prices for railway labour, fuel, material and capital purchases.
 As part of the process of determining the annual VRCPI, the CTA examines and verifies detailed railway submissions.